 Rarely, no matter how bad a movie is and no matter how free it was, do I feel compelled to leave the theater before the end.
 Hail, Caesar! nearly broke my one rule.
 Outside of Josh Brolin's charisma, I just wasn't invested or interested in the least.

 I didn't like Swiss Army Man, but it wasn't an F. From here out, it's all F grades.
 And these movies deserve my furious wrath.
 The Boy had so much potential and a really cool premise.
 None of it pays off.

 The first Now You See Me in 2013 tried to pull a Sixth Sense in terms of a stunning revelation.
 Honestly, it was pretty badass.
 The magic trick heists are creative and A-listers like Mark Ruffalo, Morgan Freeman and Woody Harrelson spark the film.
-The second installment puts more on the shoulders of Dave Franco, Jesse Eisenberg and Daniel Radcliffe, and it's for not.
+The second installment puts more on the shoulders of Dave Franco, Jesse Eisenberg and a re-cast Lizzy Caplan, and it's for not.